HomeMy WebLinkAbout208.002 - Department Response ProceduresEffective Date: August 2007 Timothy J. Fulmer, Battalion Chief

 At the discretion of the company officer, units may respond Code 2 to unsecured

 medical-aid scenes.
-Companies should only respond Code 2 to an unsecured
+Companies should only respond Code 2 to an unsecured scene

-or staged will immediately begin responding Code 3.
+staged will immediately begin responding Code 3.

 Dispatchers should advise responding companies of the nature of the incident,